 Acute care is treatment that utilizes a medical model.
 For many people dealing with complicated medical and psychological problems, acute care offers an opportunity for our medical staff to more closely monitor them and appropriately oversee their condition.

 Aftercare provides continued support to patients transitioning back into their community.
-Alumni can attend a free weekly support session and discuss issues that may have come about at home, school or in the community.
+Alumni can attend a no cost weekly support session and discuss issues that may have come about at home, school or in the community.

 Alcohol abuse is excessive use of alcohol and alcoholic drinks.